DIAMONDS ARE FOREVER

 The album release party featured four 'Hackney Diamonds' tunes along with "Shattered," "Tumbling Dice," and "Jumpin' Jack Flash"

-BY ANDY GREENE
+ANDY GREENE

 OCTOBER 20, 2023